 Bratislava, Slovakia – The Slovak parliamentary elections, which took place at the end of February, had very interesting results.
-And while anti-corruption movements emerged as the clear winners, the Hungarian minority parties took a heavy beating.
+And while anti-corruption movements emerged as the clear winners, the Hungarians minority parties from Slovakia took a heavy beating.

 After spending several years as an opposition party, spearheading the fight against corruption in the ranks of politicians and the leading Smer and other parties, the OLaNO party of Igor Matovic, who spent years of his career pulling memorable stunts in Parliament trying to steer the conversation towards the corruption at the heart of Slovak policy-making, is now putting together a new coalition, with his eyes set on creating a more transparent government.